 - a.
 Remove the cover of the power supply as described under, "Cover Removal and Replacement." - b.
-Remove the two 7 mm and two 3/16 inch hex screws that hold the GPIB and RS-232 connectors in place. - c.
-Slide the board forward and lift the right side of the board and slide it out. - d.
-Unplug the 3 conductor cable from J206.
-Depress the release button located at the end of the connector where the wires enter the housing. - e.
+Remove the two 7 mm and 3/16 inch hex screws that hold the GPIB and RS-232 connectors in place. - c.
+Unplug the cable from J206.
+Depress the release button located at the end of the connector where the wires enter the housing. - d.
 Unplug the flat cables.
 Note the position of the conductive side for reinstallation.
 Connectors release the cable by pulling out end tabs as shown by the arrows in the following figure.

-f.
+- e.
+Lift the board off of the snap-in standoffs. - f.
 To reinstall the Interface board, perform the above steps in reverse order.